-XY (Coincident pair)
+1. XY Mic Technique (Coincident pair)

-- narrow stereo spread
+- You’ll get a narrow stereo spread – less space and depth

-- good centre image
+- A strong centre image is created

-- no phase issues
+- No phase issues present

-AB (Spaced pair)
+2. AB Mic Technique (Spaced pair)

 - 2 omnidirectional mics of the same make and model, 3-10 feet apart

-- smooth, spacious sound
+- You’ll get a smooth, spacious sound

-- great pickup of stereo image
+- A great picture of the stereo image

-- strong central image
+- A strong central image is captured

-- increasing the level of the bidirectional mic increases the size of the stereo image
+- Increasing the level of the bidirectional mic increases the size of the stereo image

 To create the stereo image, you need an M/S decoder, or you can create one yourself using certain settings on the mixing desk: